Freedom Index

 Elections and Free Speech | HB986

 The Georgia State House of Representatives passed HB986 on February 24, 2024 by a vote of 148 to 22.
-We have assigned pluses to the nays because the First Amendment of the U.S. Constitution states, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press.”
-This legislation blatantly violates those principles.
+We have assigned pluses to the nays because this legislation violates the principles of “free speech.”
+The Georgia Constitution guarantees that, “No law shall be passed to curtail or restrain the freedom of speech.”

 Student Loan Forgiveness | HB872